-- Now, if you are are a responsible Rat Terrier owner (or want to be one), all of this can all be avoided with a few minutes of at-home teeth brushing and by utilizing treats that prevent tooth decay, plaque and tartar.
-If needed, utilize professional cleanings in order to prevent and current and or future serious dental issues.
+- Now, if you are a responsible Rat Terrier owner (or want to be one), all of this can be avoided with a few minutes of at-home teeth brushing and by utilizing treats that prevent tooth decay, plaque and tartar.
+If needed, utilize professional cleanings in order to prevent current and or future serious dental issues.

 When To Start